codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 * The header displays the name of the step, its status, the step-type, the date of the most recent update, and duration.
 * The tabs displayed differ according to the step type:
   * The Summary, Manifest, Containers, Inputs, Outputs tabs are displayed for all almost all step types.
-(NIMA: what about Artifacts??)
   * The Logs tab is displayed for Pod step types.
   * Event-step types display Manifest, Summary, and Payload.
     For Cron and Unknown event types, only the Event Sources are shown.